 Mexican mother and Swedish father.
 John Swanson's narratives are direct and easily

-such as attending circuses, concerts, and operas.
-His parables optimistically embrace
+circuses, concerts, and operas.
+He optimistically embraced

-life and one’s spiritual transformation.
+life and spiritual transformation.

 John Swanson studied lettering and printmaking with Corita Kent at Immaculate Heart

-American folk art; and the tradition of Mexican muralists.
+American folk art, and the tradition of Mexican muralists.

 As an artist, printer and serigrapher, Swanson oversaw all phases of the production of his

 original silkscreen prints.
 His hand-crafted serigraphs are printed in up to 89 colors of